Mohamed-Ibrahim-01/3d-medical-viewer/README.md

 ## Implementation Details
 ### Thought Process
 First we started by the design we need to accomplish.
-And this is the `final result` as belo.
-As in the design phase as we made more than one design and we choosed only one at the end.
+And this is the `final result` as below.
 ![Design Sample](docs/design.png)

 Then our thought process was like that.